haddockapp/haddockapp/atp.md

 ⚠️ **IMPORTANT!** ⚠️

-**If you are testing Haddock on the `demo.haddock.ovh` environment, _all required information and credentials are provided in the appendices zip files_.**
+**If you are testing Haddock on the `dev.haddock.ovh` environment, _all required information and credentials are provided in the appendices zip files_.**

 **You will find:**